ayusharyan6/WanderlustMain/README.md

 # WanderlustMain
-# 🌍 WanderLust – Airbnb Clone
+# 🌍 WanderLust – A Travel Stay Booking Platform.

 A full-stack Airbnb-like web application built using the MERN stack with real-time listings, authentication, and booking features.